 Logitech is a brand that I have had the pleasure of using for many years, so when I needed a new gaming headset, I decided to give the Logitech G930 a try.
 This highly rated headset had a few major selling points that drew me to it – First of all, it’s price.
-And then the 7.1 surround sound while having wireless playback capability.
+It is significantly cheaper than most branded headphones (for a lesser brand name but one that is of high quality for gaming, check out our Sades SA 708 review).
+Finally, there is the 7.1 surround sound while having wireless playback capability.

 So how did my Logitech G930 gaming headset review go?
 I’ll look at important factors like the feel of cans on my ears, the ergonomics, the features, and how well the microphone and speakers work.

 Comfort and design are very important to me.
 When gaming for hours, the worst feeling is your ears hurting because there isn’t enough padding.
 The ear pads have faux leather padding on them, which allows for good comfort and minimal heat production – so your ears won’t sweat or feel suffocated after hours of use.

 The padding is very durable — mine has lasted for a year so far without wearing off.